gmc-code/PC-using-RTD/docs/setup/VSCode special files.rst

 * If the version numbers are left off, read the docs will fetch the latest version that is compatible with the version of python it is using.
-* There is no need to include explicitly docutils, since it will be taken care of along withe the Sphinx requirement.
+* There is no need to include explicitly docutils, since it will be taken care of along with the Sphinx requirement.

 .. code-block::